Studio manager – Musician – Producer – Social Entrepreneur

-Maria started her music journey in Athens, where she studied piano, music theory and harmony.
+Maria Peters started her music journey in Athens, where she studied piano, music theory and harmony.
 After finishing a BEd. degree in Psychology, Education and Pedagogy at the University of Athens, she came to the UK where she completed an MEd. in Education and Applied Linguistics at the School of Education at the University of Exeter.
 She has worked at the Foreign Language Centre as an administrator of student enrolments and has worked closely with Professor Malcolm Ross as a research assistant at the School of Education, University of Exeter on the State of The Arts in Five English Secondary Schools project which was published under both their names in 1997.

 Following a 12 year career in Further Education teaching Greek and Psychology at Exeter College and City of Bristol College, Maria was employed by Sound Gallery as Youth Volunteering programme co-ordinator to support volunteers in their roles. as part of the Vinvolved project.

 She is Sound Gallery’s education and marketing manager and co-ordinates Sound Gallery’s music technology courses and SiMPTI work experience programmes and is in charge of administration, finances, marketing, social media and fundraising.

-Maria is also part of the hungersleep records team as an artist relations and promotions manager and is also a creative contributor and spoken word artist.
+Maria is artist relations and promotions manager at hungersleep records and is also a creative contributor and spoken word artist.
 She offers consultation services and advice sessions on social media for the modern musician, event management, marketing, educational programmes and music related projects for youth organisations and educational establishments.

 Integrity Records / Integrity Publishing